Non-normal affine monoids: Applications

 \subsection{Special configurations of holes}

 In this section, we show that various ring-theoretical properties of $\kQ$ correspond to special configurations of the holes in $Q$.
 For positive $Q$, the next proposition appeared as Corollary 5.3 in \cite{schenzel1}. \begin{proposition} Let $Q$ be an affine monoid with $\sdim Q \geq 2$.
 Then $\lochom{1}_q \neq 0$ if and only if $q$ is contained in a zero-*dimensional family of holes.
-In this case, $\lochom{1}_q = \kk$ and $\lochom{i}_q = 0$ for $i \neq 1$. \end{proposition} \begin{proof} By \ref{thm:lochomneu}, we have $\lochom{1} \cong H_{\mm}^{0}(\Quot)$.
-In the proof of \ref{lem:H0}, we have already verified that the support of $H_{\mm}^{0}(\Quot)$ is the union of the zero-*dimensional families of holes.
+In this case, $\lochom{1}_q = \kk$ and $\lochom{i}_q = 0$ for $i \neq 1$. \end{proposition} \begin{proof} By \Cref{thm:lochomneu}, we have $\lochom{1} \cong H_{\mm}^{0}(\Quot)$.
+It follows from the proof of \Cref{thm:ZerlegungNeu} that the support of $H_{\mm}^{0}(\Quot)$ is the union of the zero-*dimensional families of holes.